-Here at Purple Lane, we love all things reusable.
-Wipes and breast pads are made from small pieces of fabric left over from bigger items, helping to keep raw material wastage low.
+SDPL wipes and breast pads are made from small pieces of fabric left over from bigger items, helping to keep raw material wastage low.
+The prices stated here are applicable to fabrics that are currently in stock.
+Please get in touch about custom fabric requests.

 Why use single use wipes when reusable ones save you so much money and don’t create waste for landfill.
 We use just water on our reusable wipes, or you can make our own natural wipes solution, avoiding the chemicals that are in single use wipes.
 You don’t even need to use reusable nappies too, though if you are, it makes sense to use reusable wipes too.